Kernix13/beginner-git-commands/README.md

 - Add the changes to staging then commit the changes
 - Push your changes or project files to your empty repo

 If you created any files on Github, then you will have to use `git pull` before you can do a `git push`.
-So in the beginning, don't create any files on GitHub.
+So in the beginning, don't create any files or make changes to existing files on GitHub.

 <a id="back-to-top"></a>